-When the Pharisees saw the large crowds they became even more desperate to do away with Jesus.
-They were frustrated, and began to blame one another, and, another of John's Ironies, they began to pronounce curses upon themselves.
+When the Pharisees saw the large crowds, they became even more desperate to do away with Jesus.
+They were frustrated, and started blaming one another, and, another of John's Ironies, they began to pronounce curses upon themselves.

 The Passover Season was a time when Hopes for deliverance ran high.
 People would sing and refer to the Messiah as, "the King of Israel."
 Many of them believed that Jesus was the Messiah and hoped He would deliver them from their enemies.